cherrypy/cherrypy/sphinx/source/tutorial/basics.rst

 CherryPy Response
 -----------------

-The `cherrypy.response` object is available to affect aspects of the response to a request.
+The :class:`cherrypy.response <cherrypy._cprequest.Response>` object is
+available to affect aspects of the response to a request.
 Like the request, the response object is a thread-local, meaning although it appears to be a global variable, its value is specific to the current thread, and thus the current request.